Damocles-fr/jellyfin-tmdb-more-like-this/README.md

 ## Features

-- Merges TMDB recommendations, similar, and same-collection (sagas)
+- Merges **TMDB recommendations, similar, and same-collection (sagas)**
 - Movies in a TMDB collection (saga) are placed first : next film, then previous film (configurable)
 - Dropdown menu, collapsed by default, nothing runs (no API call, no library scan) until the section is expanded
 - The row is inserted right below Cast & Crew (below the Scenes row when chapter images are shown)
-- Runs per user with that user's library access rights
+- Runs **per user** with that user's library access rights
-- Compatible with custom themes, uses Jellyfin's native poster layout
+- Compatible with custom themes & skins, uses Jellyfin's native poster layout
 - Compatible with other scripts and plugins, such as Kefintweaks and JellyFrame
 - Compatibility to use with my Jellyfin Episodes Ratings Grid script
-- Option to hide Jellyfin's own built-in "More Like This" row which is slow and inaccurate, hidden by default
+- **Option to hide Jellyfin's own built-in "More Like This" row** which is slow and inaccurate, hidden by default
-- Fully configurable (saga behavior, number of results, cache lifetimes, UI language, etc.)
+- **Fully configurable** (saga behavior, number of results, cache lifetimes, UI language, etc.)

 ## Requirements